-- Can adopt according to the situations - ✤ Natural curiosity - Easily makes relationships - Scientific outlook - From the factor analysis, it was understood that - The category of behaviours, producing five factors (IUCAP) were found meaningful. - InGroup-1, I-factor and C-factor were contributing up to 80% towards the description of social skill behaviours. - In Group-2, I-factor and U-factor were responsible factors to describe the social skill behaviours - In both the groups, other factors like A-factor and P-factor were responsible amounting to 20% to bring about the social skill behaviours. - From the content analysis of teacher trainees' written feedback, it was found that the PBL process in group setting was operative and effective. - PBL was determined effective on the grounds of personal social skill behaviors as well as group social skill behaviors - The written feedback of teacher trainees about PBL generated 24 categories of behavior in the area of social skills. - Personal social skill behaviours which were constructed among the teacher trainees were - Approaching - Hard worker - Adjustment
+- Take things positively

+- Has leadership qualities

+- Feels happy when she \he is in a group

+- Can adopt according to the situations

+- Natural curiosity

+- Easily makes relationships

+- Scientific outlook

+- From the factor analysis, it was understood that

+- ❖ The category of behaviors, producing five factors (IUCAP) were found meaningful.

+- ❖ In Group-1, I-factor and C-factor were contributing up to 80% towards the description of social skill behaviors.

+- ❖ In Group-2, I-factor and U-factor were responsible factors to describe the social skill behaviors

+- ❖ In both the groups, other factors like A-factor and P-factor were responsible amounting to 20% to bring about the social skill behaviors.

+- From the content analysis of teacher trainees' written feedback, it was found that the PBL process in group setting was operative and effective.

+- > PBL was determined effective on the grounds of personal social skill behaviors as well as group social skill behaviors

+- ➤ The written feedback of teacher trainees about PBL generated 24 categories of behavior in the area of social skills.

+- Personal social skill behaviors which were constructed among the teacher trainees were

+- Approaching

+- Hard worker

+- Adjustment

 - Argument

 - Curiosity

 - Listener

 - Inter-personal relationship

 - Punctuality in joining

 - Confidence

 - Language development

-- The following group social skillbehaviourswere constructed among the teacher trainees within a group
+- ➤ The following group social skill behaviors were constructed among the teacher trainees within a group

 - Conversational with ease

 - Co-operative

 - Problem solver

 - Working together

 - Distribution of work

 - Communicative

 - Sharing

 - Interesting

 - enjoyable

-- From the estimation of perception of teacher trainees, it was found that their perception demonstrated more favourable to higher favourable towards success of PBL.
+From the estimation of perception of teacher trainees, it was found that their perception demonstrated more favorable to higher favorable towards success of PBL.